Ghana Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy or high commission to check visa requirements for Ghana.

 Ghana's immigration service has a reputation for being slow and complicated when it comes to issuing visas, so don't leave things to the last minute.
-Most Ghanaian embassies now require applicants to fill in the application form in quadruplicate and courier it or hand it in accompanied by their passport, a copy of a paid-up air ticket, a letter of invitation from somebody in Ghana together with a copy of their passport, four identical passport-sized photos, and the fee appropriate to the type of visa required.
-Note also that Ghanaian embassies and high commissions in many countries will now only issue visas to nationals or residents of that country.
+Most Ghanaian embassies require applicants to fill in the application form and courier it or hand it in accompanied by their passport, a copy of a paid-up air ticket, a letter of invitation from somebody in Ghana together with a copy of their passport, two identical passport-sized photos, and the fee appropriate to the type of visa required.
+Note also that Ghanaian embassies and high commissions in many countries only issue visas to nationals or residents of that country.

 Single transit visa: £20; multiple transit visa: £55; single-entry visa: £50; multiple-entry visa (six months): £70; multiple-entry visa (one year): £110; multiple-entry visa (two years): £160.